hypar-io/Elements/README.md

 # Hypar Elements
 The Hypar Elements library is a highly opinionated library for creating building elements like beams and slabs.
 It is intended to be easy enough to use for beginning developers, but extensible enough for experienced developers.

-The library follows some simple rules:
-- All Element types have a default constructor (i.e. `new Beam()`).
-A constructor should always make a valid object.
-- Expensive calculation, like the creation of meshes for visualization, is done lazily.
-- What works for one must work for many.
-Ex: `beam.AlongLine(l)` and `beams.AlongLines(lines)`.

 An Element's 3D representations can be serialized to binary [glTF](https://www.khronos.org/gltf/) files.